 - Is this technology suitable for measuring small differences in air quality?

 Community participation is an important part of this project.
-The MPCA held a series of community meetings and got about 150 suggestions from residents and city/county officials.
+In fall 2019, the MPCA held a series of community meetings and got about 150 suggestions from residents and city/county officials.

 For more information about this project contact Monika Vadali: firstname.lastname@example.org or 651-757-2776.